datngu/sarek_offline/README_old.md

 ## 2.2 Fix container symlinks for compatibility

-This step may be redundant, but it ensures the container images are correctly set up.
-When moving files to a different HPC without internet access, soft links may not work as expected (this step fixes that issue).
+This step may be redundant, but just to make sure the container images are correctly set up because later we will move all files on a different HPC without internet access so soft link may not work as expected (I have this bugs and this is my solution).

 ```bash
 ## copy to a temp folder